 Like the amusing photo above, scams are everywhere.
 No, of course the Silver Lotto System is NOT a scam, but sadly most other betting systems are.
 So here's how to tell, because there's a lot of false information out there on the web.
-And I know you'll find it hard to separate fact from fiction because you don't know the integrity of the people who criticize us.
+And I know you'll find it hard to separate fact from fiction because you don't know the intentions or integrity of the people who criticize us.

-I've had the privileged advantage of building up great relationships with tens of thousands of Silverites (buyers of my System) over many years, but by the nature of my products, I'm always going to get a few detractors from time to time.
+I've had the privileged advantage of building up great relationships with tens of thousands of Silverites (buyers of my System) over many years since 1991, but by the nature of my products, I'm always going to get a few detractors from time to time.
 A lottery system is not like other forms of gambling.
 Not many players blame the casino even when they know the odds are loaded against them.
 But they'll play a lottery system incorrectly and then blame us.

 Our complainers are large in number than most other lottery systems because I've sold a lot of my products since 1991.
 My Silver Lotto System is probably the biggest out there.
 But it doesn't stop them complaining to RipOffReport and other dubious anti-scamming sites (they are dubious because they allow no right of reply or redress) when it doesn't work for them.
 It's my job to address some of these inaccuracies since there is no way to answer their reputational blackmail accusations on their sites.